sandeepsa1/ml/README.md

 ### 19-different-loss-functions-of-neural-networks-a-comparison
 Code to compare the performance of different loss functions in a neural network model using TensorFlow.
 The code evaluates various loss functions on a synthetic binary classification dataset and plots the training and validation loss over epochs.
 Loss Functions used are Binary Crossentropy, Hinge, Squared Hinge, Mean Squared Error and Huber.

+### 20-different-activation-functions-of-neural-networks-a-comparison
+Different activation functions in a neural network and its uses.